-A Fund may invest in one or more CIS including schemes managed by the Manager Investment and/or an Manager or its affiliates.
-As а shareholder of another CIS, a Fund other would bear, along with shareholders, its pro rata portion of the expenses of the other CIS, including investment management and/or other fees.
+A Fund may invest in one or more CIS including schemes managed by the Investment Manager and/or an Manager or its affiliates.
+As a shareholder of another CIS, a Fund would bear. along with other shareholders, its pro rata portion of the expenses of the other CIS, including investment management and/or other fees.
 These fees would be in addition to the Investment Management Fees and other expenses which a Fund bears directly in connection with its own operations.